InesHo/PRI-demonstration/README.md

 # PRI-demonstration

-The purpose of this repo is to serve as a breif demonstration and tutorial for PRI - Pattern Recognition of Immune Cells.
+The purpose of this repo is to serve as a brief demonstration and tutorial for PRI - Pattern Recognition of Immune Cells.
 This is a novel approach in analyszing and visualizing mass flow cytometry data developed in our group (https://www.drfz.de/en/forschung/pb1/ag/signaltransduktion/).

 Here we present a simplified excerpt from PRI to ensure simple, comprehensible use and demonstration of the core functionality.
 We do not include a database connection and the GUI application for data analysis here.